eolamijuwon/DemogRaphic-Methods-and-Data-Analysis-with-R/Schedule & Materials/Day 3 - Data Visualization.md

 Here we will introduce the ggplot2 package, which has recently soared in popularity. ggplot allows you to create graphs for univariate and multivariate numerical and categorical data in a straightforward manner.
 It also allows for easy grouping and conditioning.
 It can generate complex plots create high quality graphics for publication.

-A Graphing Template
-Let’s turn this code into a reusable template for making graphs with ggplot2.
-To make a graph, replace the bracketed sections in the following code with a dataset, a geom function, or a collection of mappings:

 ```{r}

 library(<tidyverse>ggplot2)